Updated Information About Obama Presidential Library

 Is it unusual for a Presidential Museum to be owned and operated by a Presidential foundation, not NARA?

-This is a different model than past Presidential Libraries in that the National Archives will not administer and operate a museum and will instead focus its resources and personnel on preserving and making the records accessible to the public in digital format.
-NARA looks forward to this challenge and will make every effort to provide wide access to the Obama materials as soon as we possibly can.
+This model is similar to that of the Richard Nixon Library and Birthplace, which operated privately from 1990 to 2007.
+During that time period, the National Archives did not administer or operate its museum, nor were there National Archives staff onsite.
+Using that framework, NARA will focus its resources and personnel on preserving and making the Obama presidential records accessible to the public in digital format.
 This will include lending items for display in the museum operated by the Foundation as part of the Obama Presidential Center as well as lending to other institutions.

-Are there other benefits, such as increased efficiency, that can be realized from the new structure?
+Are there benefits, such as increased efficiency, that can be realized from the new structure?

 Yes.
 While we are still exploring all of the opportunities and challenges presented by the new model, several aspects of the new model lend themselves to potential efficiencies and savings.
 For example, the decentralized approach to storing classified records and later processing them for declassification has been highlighted by subject matter experts within and outside the Federal government as prone to inefficiency.

 Are there any plans to impose this model on existing Presidential Libraries and Museums and, if so, how will that affect NARA employees at those facilities?

 NARA has no plans to apply this change retroactively.